dragonprojects/dragonroleplay/docs/Organisations/'I'.md

 'I' is an mysterious and anonymous organisation based around keeping order in the overworld.
 'I' is there to make sure no non-overworld creature gets to roam the overworld as human society is not yet ready to accept these "mythical creatures" into their society.

+The original purpose of 'I' was to integrate the society of the underworld with that of the overworld.
+However, these attempts were unsuccessful.

 ## Departments
 The organisation has 4 main departments.